 The draft Regulations do helpfully require state secret information to be marked or announced as such.
-The also set out conditions and procedures for disclosing certain state secrets to foreign entities or individuals.
-However, they also provide that accounting, legal, banking and other professional personnel handling state secrets must generally be Chinese citizens within the territory of China and must meet certain confidentiality requirements.
+They also set out conditions and procedures for disclosing certain state secrets to foreign entities or individuals.
+They also restrict accounting, legal, banking and other professional personnel positions handling state secrets to generally being filled by Chinese citizens within the territory of China who must meet certain confidentiality requirements.

 Other articles of the Interpretation affirm the validity of non-compete provisions, but prohibit a court from enforcing such provision if the employer has not agreed to provide post-termination compensation to the employee.
 If there is no such agreement but the employee nevertheless fulfills the non-compete provision, he/she can demand compensation at the rate of his/her average monthly salary over the past 12 months.
 If the employer fails to pay compensation for more than 30 days, the court will not support a claim to enforce a non-compete provision.
 Further, the employer to terminate the non-compete provision following a 60-day notice if the information protected by the non-compete provision becomes public.